Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

 Specifies the AWS KMS client cache size.
-Set based on the number of credentials used to access the service, plus the number of regions the service is accessed from.
+Set to the total number of credentials used to access the service plus the number of regions the service is accessed from.
 The default is 1.

 #### `aws-kms-enabled`